AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 - **MeleeAttackCommand**: Triggers the melee combo attack.
 - **SummonCommand**: Spawns additional enemies during combat.

-Using the **Command Pattern** ensures the boss logic is clean, modular, and reusable.
-Each behavior can be easily modified or extended without impacting the rest of the boss fight system.

----

-This multi-phase boss fight challenges the player to manage movement, dodging, and combat strategies.
-Successfully defeating the boss rewards the player with the **Golden Key** and progression to the next challenge.

 ### Power-Ups

 The **Power-Ups** in the Run and Gun Level enhance player abilities and are implemented using **Area2D signals** and unique **collision layers** to detect pickups.
 Each power-up provides a specific boost to the player, improving combat effectiveness or survivability.